mailsac/mailsac-examples/services/custom_domains/custom_domains.rst

 #.
 Select "Query My DNS Settings Now"

-   Mailsac will attempt to verify domain by querying DNS records for the custom domain.
+   Mailsac will attempt to verify the MX records for the custom domain.

    .. image:: byod_query_dns.png
       :width: 600px